13 Best Meal Kit Delivery Services In Canada: Dine in Style with a Meal Kit Subscription

 MissFresh is a Montreal-based company that delivers fresh meals to locations across Canada.
 One glance at the MissFresh website, and you’ll notice the focus on social responsibility.
 They claim to be the first meal kit company in Canada to offer a box-less & paperless packaging option.

-Through Our Green Box, customers can transfer meals to their own packaging when they pick up at a designated location.
-The MissFresh packaging is left behind at the store to be returned, washed, and reused.
-The company is also committed to donating any food that isn’t used in their meals, to a local food bank.
+Through Our Green Box, customers can transfer meals to their packaging when they pick them up at a designated location.
+The MissFresh packaging is left behind to be returned, washed, and reused at the store.
+The company is also committed to donating any food they don’t use in their meals to a local food bank.

 MissFresh offers a wide range of recipes, with 12 available per week.
-Unlike many of their competitors, they also feature breakfast and snack options, although the breakfast choices are limited mostly to assorted cereal bars and granola.
-Recipes can be ordered in quantities of 2-5 per week, but unless you’re ordering for at least four people, you’ll need to place a minimum order of three recipes.
+Unlike many competitors, they also feature breakfast and snack options, although the breakfast choices are mainly limited to assorted cereal bars and granola.
+You can order recipes in quantities of 2-5 per week, but unless you’re ordering for at least four people, you’ll need to place a minimum order of three recipes.
 Their pricing appears to be similar to that of Chefs Plate.